 Fog of war is felt in the nebulous depth of countless rave tapes from the second phase.
 As the technology proliferated, so did the sound-mysteries it created.
 If there's any official historical evidence of this vernacular galaxy, it's volume one of Selected Ambient Works.
 Especially conducive to immersion is the airiness of tracks like “Tha".
 Subtle spectral fluctuations lurk in the recording's distances—a haunted monotony that never disrupts the central journey.
 This oneiric physicality is also present in the foreground; it's as though percussive impacts are sounding through high altitude sky rather than a bedroom studio.
 If this vastness of space seems like just a matter of reverb, compare "Tha" to the more recent SAW I pastiche “T16.5 MADMA with nastya+5.2”.
 There's no shortage of reverb, but the results (although beautiful) feel clinical and close-up by comparison, lacking the mythic, living-breathing atmospheres of SAW I. This cassette-era sense of saturated atmosphere was more recently exploited to magical results in Lee Gamble’s early work, particularly the audio absorption classic Diversions 1994-1996.
 Sound characters in tracks like “Emu”, “Digbeth”, and “DTI” hiss in spurting and droning motions, evoking the rush of wind through underpasses and ventilation tunnels in an Akira-esque megalopolis.

 Creative echoes and extrapolations from the tape era can be found in the music of Autechre (to whom tape was “probably the best format that was ever made”).
 Moments of world-overlap manifest hallucinatory voices in tracks like “IO” and “Ipacial Section” (starting around 7:35).
 Fog of war is further abstracted in tracks like “TMB2”—which centers around a plodding electric body reminiscent of those engineered in the mid 80s.
 The simplicity of the core design is deceptive, however.
-Closer inspection reveals the structure to be haunted by an ecology of irregularities.
-Mercurial distortion-currents dance.
-Subtle morphologies accumulate in the machine loop.
-And ghostly vocalizations are somehow audible amidst its heavy impacts.
-It might not be accurate to guess the track title translates as “tomb”, but the results are supernatural science fiction.
-The dense atmosphere conditions hinted at by Selected Ambient Works are also found in a more sophisticated form in tracks like “bladelores”, in which a storm gradually give way to a fractal rainbow glow of resonance so intricately animated that it sounds different each time you hear it.
+Closer inspection reveals the structure to be haunted by an ecology of irregularities: mercurial distortion-currents dance, subtle morphologies accumulate in the machine loop, and ghostly vocalizations are somehow audible amidst its heavy impacts.
+It might not be accurate to read the track title as “tomb”, but the association fits, given the track's unearthly near-stillness.
+The dense atmosphere conditions hinted at by Selected Ambient Works are also found in a more sophisticated form in tracks like “bladelores”, in which a storm gradually gives way to a fractal rainbow glow of resonance so miraculously animated that it sounds different each time you hear it.
 (A much longer stay in the same storyworld would later be granted with “All End”.)
 Even more tempestuous, “freulaeux” is at its core an acid track, morphing unstably between riffs like Jaquarius’ “Love Is Happiness (Acid Rain)”.
-But around this core driving force swirl weather conditions far denser and more nuanced than the thunder claps of “Acid Rain”.
+But around this core driving force swirl weather conditions far denser than the thunder claps of “Acid Rain”.
 The electric body itself seems affected by these outside conditions.
 Its motion is reminiscent of the skipping of a faulty tape, but the effect is utterly diegetic: a feeling of forward motion jostled by turbulence.

 Fog of war can also work retroactively, turning music from bygone eras into audio animation.
 Even Édouard-Léon Scott’s reconstructed 1860 “recording” of "Au Clair de la Lune" works on this level: it's like hearing a ghost in the midst of a sandstorm.
 This illusion of a lone performer engulfed by elemental noise persists in at least half a century's worth of recordings.
 In old American folk recordings, it's as though you can literally "hear" the Dust Bowl storms hissing around the performers.
 A lifelong collector of old records, John Fahey channeled this figure-landscape juxtaposition in some of his late work.
 (The parallel may not have been conscious, but as Fahey said, music comes from the unconcious.)
 “Hope Slumbers Eternal” consists of a lone steel string guitar amidst mechanical droning, a weary voice from the mythical old America now all but drowned out by the cold industrial hum of the suburbs.